intel/intel-extension-for-pytorch/README.md

 ```

 #### Profiling Results
-The output from BERT training model looks like (omitting some columns):
+The output from BERT training model looks like (omitting some columns and rows):

 ```bash
 #---------------------------- ----------  ----------    ----------    ----------  ------------  ----------     ----------     ---------   ------------   ------------